tomordonez/tomordonez.github.io/_posts/2019-09-10-install-miniconda-linux.md

 tags: [coding, python, miniconda]
 ---

 I loved `virtualenv` and then I found `Miniconda`.
-It's pretty similar to `RVM` for Ruby.
+Follow this guide to **install Miniconda on Linux**.

+*Updated September 2020*

 You can create a Python environment with a specific Python version and/or specific library versions.

+## Summary

+Long story short:

+* Create the conda directory in your home folder: `mkdir ~/.conda`
+* Use the script to install Miniconda.
+* Type `yes` to accept the license.
+* Press `Enter` to confirm the install location.
+* Type `yes` if you want the installer to initialize Miniconda with `conda init`
+* Reopen the terminal and check conda was installed `conda --version`

+See complete details below.

+## Useful Conda commands

+* Conda version: `conda --version`
+* List of conda environments: `conda info --envs`
+* Activate a conda: `conda activate name_of_env`
+* Switch to default env: `conda activate`
+* Create env with a yml file: `conda env create --file environment.yml`

+## Details step by step with output

+If you already tried installing Miniconda and found issues, see troubleshooting at the end.

-Before installing Miniconda.
+To avoid issues before installing Miniconda.
 Create the `.conda` directory in your home folder:

     $ mkdir ~/.conda

 Then use the script to install Miniconda.
-Find your install file from [here]( https://docs.conda.io/en/latest/miniconda.html)
+Find your install file from [Conda docs]( https://docs.conda.io/en/latest/miniconda.html)

 For Linux:

     $ wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
     $ bash Miniconda3-latest-Linux-x86_64.sh

+Output:

     Welcome to Miniconda3 4.7.10
     In order to continue the installation process, please review the license agreement.